yzh990918/evan-yang/content/posts/vue-automatic-component-imports.md

 with injecting code at compile time opens up many opportunities for reducing the 'chores' that seem to follow us around project to project.

-## Thanks for reading

-webpack and Vue internals are a challenging topic and if you made it all the way through, pat yourself on the back.

-If you like the technical side of Vue and Laravel, I'll be posting regular articles on this site.
-The best way to keep up to date is by following me [@harlan_zw](https://twitter.com/harlan_zw) or signing up for the newsletter below.